Newsletter & Mailing List

 By enrolling in a class you agree to join the PIT Comedy School newsletter & mailing list.
 You can unsubscribe at any time.

-You must be 18 years of age or older to sign up for this course.
-If you are 17 years old, you may take the course by having a parent or guardian contact The PIT to sign a consent form.
+You must be 18 years of age or older to sign up for a course.

 There are no refunds.
 No exceptions.
 Class transfers or exchanges are allowed up to a week before the class begins.
 There are no credits/transfers/exchanges after that time.